sqlraft/hctree/doc/hctree/replication.md

 ordering rules fails with an SQLITE\_SCHEMA error.
 The application should interpret this as "try that one again later".

-However, within a group, transactions may be applied in any order, using any number of threads (each with its own db handle).
+However, within a group, non-schema transactions may be applied in any order, using any number of threads (each with its own db handle).

 <a name=snapshots></a>
 **Snapshot Availability**